jon-williamson/jon-williamson.github.io/projects/isr.markdown

 # Activities & talks

+15-17 July 2025.
+Sahanika Ratnayake. **The need for evidential plurality in the evaluation of psychotherapy**.
+British Society for the Philosophy of Science (University of Glasgow).

+11-12 June 2025.
+Sahanika Ratnayake. **Who Knows What in Mental Healthcare?** Epistemic Hypocrisy and the Evaluation of Talking Therapy via Evidence Based Medicine (Radboud University).

 <!--
 5 February 2025.
 Jon Williamson. **An objective Bayesian approach to inductive logic**.
 Department of Logic and the Methodology of Sciences, Comenius University, Bratislava.